-Challenge number Detail of challenge 1 Poor oracy/language skills continue to prove a barrier - Groups of less able PPG boys performed particularly badly at KS1.
-This translates into limited vocabulary in key stage 2 writing, where the attitude of PPG children to writing is often poor in addition, they commonly have a language deficit compared to other children.
+Challenge number Detail of challenge 1 Oracy, language, and fluency skills continue to prove a barrier - this includes higher ability pupils.
+This translates into limited vocabulary in key stage 2 writing, where the attitude and attainment of PPG children to writing is variable.
+In addition, they commonly have a language deficit compared to other children.
 2 Poor attitudes to reading/a lack of reading outside school mean that PPG children do not (on average) develop fluency in reading as early as non-ppg pupils and therefore do not develop reading habits/preferences seen in non-PPG children.
-3 Analysis shows pupils in the PPG group to have a deficit in place value and mental maths skills - such as in the use of times tables and application of place value in fractions, decimals and percentages - this impacts on KS2 attainment in maths.
+3 Analysis shows pupils in the PPG group (particularly girls) to have a deficit in place value and mental maths skills - such as in the use of times tables and application of place value in fractions, decimals and percentages - these impact on KS2 attainment in maths.

 4 A significant number of disadvantaged children have multiple significant barriers which hamper progress and impact on learning behaviours.
 Some PPG children in school have been hampered in their progress through gaps in learning from previous school years.
 5 The persistent absence rates of PPG children are proportionately higher than non-PPG children - this means that a significant number of PPG children attain at low rates.
+6 PPG children do not have access as readily to external cultural capital opportunities.
+These are to be maximised and provided by school through visits to other establishments, exceptional experiences, and enrichment both within and outside the school day.